AugustoJRF/Gherkin-Test-Case-Creation/test-cases-login-feature.md

 **And** the form contains a Login button

 ### TC002: Validate input field restrictions on login form

+**Objective:** Ensure that the username and password fields enforce their respective input restrictions.

+**Preconditions:** The user should be on the Login/Register page.

+**Expected Results:**

+  - The username field allows only alphabetical characters.
+  - The password field allows letters, numbers, and special characters.

+**Steps:**

 **Given** the user is on the Login/Register page